Cathyy1212/11Webstack-Portfolio-Project/README.md

        •	Applies colors, fonts, margins, and other styles to improve readability and user experiences. o	OpenWeatherMap API:
        •	Provides weather data including temperature, humidity, wind speed, and weather description.
+       THE LINK TO THE PRESENTATION: https://github.com/Cathyy1212/Webstack-Portfolio-Project
+       THE LINK TO THE VIDEO: https://youtu.be/eEpQHHXbd2o?si=0ZdqYj52RFb2L5zU